 every week of the year (excluding public holidays).

 To make an appointment to speak to an advisor contact International Student Support.

-If you are unable to attend campus to meet with an advisor, please email or call International Student Support to arrange a phone appointment.
+If you are unable to attend campus to meet with an advisor, please email or call International Student Support (on 8313 4828) to arrange a phone or video appointment.

 The careers service is a free service that provides current students and recent graduates with job hunting resources, resume assistance as well as interview and career advice.
 They also put you in touch with potential employers.

 In Australia, it's normal to seek help and speak to a counsellor if you are feeling stressed or distressed, have academic anxiety or relationship issues, or if there are any other concern affecting your lifestyle.
 Counselling can help you achieve and maintain a balanced and healthy lifestyle.